420coupe/Nodejs-SiaPrime/README.md

 # A Highly Efficient Decentralized Storage Network

-This is a [Nodejs](https://nodejs.org/) wrapper for [SiaPrime](https://gitlab.com/SiaPrime/Sia).
-Use it in your apps to easily interact with the SiaPrime storage network via function calls instead of manual http requests.
+This is a [Nodejs](https://nodejs.org/) wrapper for [ScPrime](https://gitlab.com/scpcorp/scprime).
+Use it in your apps to easily interact with the ScPrime storage network via function calls instead of manual http requests.

 ## Prerequisites